rostislav-matveev/FvwmPy/README.md

 - **`m.config.colorsets`** list of colorsets, each represented as a list of strings.

   **ToDo:** We really need to parse colorsets and create meaningful access to them.

-`m.config` has __str__ method that returns human readable representation of the database.
-The following module prints it to file when instructed by `SendToModule MyModule dumpconfig` command.
+`m.config` has \_\_str\_\_ method that returns human readable representation of the database.
+The following module prints config database the file when instructed by `SendToModule MyModule dumpconfig` command.

 ```
 class MyModule(fvwmpy.fvwmpy):
     def h_cmd(self,p):